dmpe/cka-setup-examples/README-cks.md

 ### kubelet

-If systemd installation, then config is in `/var/lib/kubelet/config.yaml`, not in the configmap
+If systemd installation, then config is in `/var/lib/kubelet/config.yaml`, not in the `kubectl edit configmap -n kube-system kubelet-config`.
+For rolling it out, it will require `kubeadm upgrade node phase kubelet-config && systemctl restart kubelet`.